Build Your Future at UCR!

 Ethnic & Gender Centers

-Discover community, find mentors and develop as a leader with the eight offices that make up Ethnic & Gender Centers:
+Discover community, find mentors, and develop as a leader with UCR's Ethnic & Gender Centers.
+Learn more about UCR’s commitment to diversity, equity and inclusion.

 Health, Well-being & Safety

 UCR focuses on all facets of well-being.
-We offer many campus resources to help you meet all of your goals, such as support groups, tutoring, community service, employment, emergency food resources, sports and health care — which is all included in your tuition.
+We offer many campus resources such as support groups, tutoring, community service, employment, emergency food resources, sports, and health care — which is all included in your tuition.

 As a parent/guardian of a UCR student, you have access to many resources that will help you to support your student during this journey.
 Learn how to get involved and stay connected, and find out how we will keep your student safe, happy and healthy.